 These sides are energetic, clear and full-bodied, with The Boss’ vocals – always the focus for any Springsteen album – front and center where they belong

-You will hear dramatically more space, richness, presence, and performance energy on this copy than others you’ve played or you get your money back – it’s a simple as that
+We guarantee there is dramatically more space, richness, presence, and performance energy on this copy than others you’ve heard or you get your money back – it’s as simple as that

 5 stars: “Springsteen rises to his own challenges as a songwriter, penning a set of tunes that are heartfelt and literate but unpretentious while rocking hard, and the E Street Band were never used to better advantage, capturing the taut, swaggering force of their live shows in the studio with superb accuracy… [he] rarely made an album as compelling as this, or one that rewards repeat listening as well.”

 If you’re a Springsteen fan, this title from 1980 is surely a Must Own

 This is our pick for Bruce Springsteen’s best sounding album.
 Roughly 100 other listings for the Best Sounding Album by an Artist or Group can be found here.